ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ### Unprompted changes

-If your `<amp-script>` component uses a fixed layout, other than `layout=container`, and is sufficiently small, there is no interaction requirement to manipulate the DOM.
+There is no user interaction required to manipulate the DOM if the `<amp-script>` component has a fixed height.

 ## Script size